Israel - Data Protection Overview

 - the data included in the database was obtained, accrued, or collected in breach of the Privacy Law or any other law.

-The Privacy Law regulates two principle matters, the general right to privacy and the protection of personal data in databases.
+The Privacy Law regulates two principal matters, the general right to privacy and the protection of personal data in databases.
 The following terms are defined under the Privacy Law:

 Personal data: Data regarding the personality, personal status, intimate affairs, state of health, economic situation, professional qualifications, opinions, and beliefs of a person.